TusharSwarupTandon/caw-challanges/README.md

 -   Change colour of ring to red and show alert on time complete.
 -   Allow only integer value between 59 and 0 while editing fields

-## Challange 2 - eCommerce Componenet
+## Challenge 2 - eCommerce Componenet

 -   Set click event on each add to cart button
 -   Display items in cart